Everything Everywhere All at Once

 Synopsis: An ordinary woman finds herself taxed with re-aligning the multiverse –or something like that.
-(In theaters and available for streaming purchase as of June 16, 2022)
+(Streaming on multiple platforms, including Amazon Prime, Hulu, Paramount + as of March 2023)

 Evelyn has a lot to contend with… her husband seems foolish, she’s throwing a big party for her disapproving dad, she and her daughter have communication problems and she is in the midst of an Internal Revenue Service audit.
 Additionally, she needs to bring the multiverse into alignment.
 Something she’d rather not get pulled into.

 Evelyn Wang, played by the inimitable Michelle Yeoh, is the co-owner of a laundromat with her husband Waymond ( Ke Huy Quan).
 As EEA@O begins, Evelyn is trouble shooting at the laundromat beneath their apartment and chastising her adult daughter, Joy (Stephanie Hsu) who is asking her mom if she can bring her girlfriend to grandpa’s party.
 Evelyn puts her off and instructs her to hurry and decorate the laundromat, which they’ll be using as a party space.
 Then she rushes back upstairs to wade through a boatload of receipts, looking for what she will need to bring to the IRS audit that day.
 With a lien against their properties, they are in deep water.
 (Okay, I will dispense with the nautical imagery.)

 Evelyn, her partner, and dad (James Hong as Gong Gong) are off to the IRS.
 This is when things first get a little weird.
 On the elevator ride in the IRS building, Waymond opens an umbrella and, after consulting his cellphone, faces his wife and urgently instructs her that she must be ready for alternate planning.
 He cautions her to be ready.
 Ready for what?!